rancher/rancher.github.io/rancher/v1.6/en/cli/commands/index.md

-`--batch-size` value          |       Number of containers to upgrade at once (default: 2) `--interval` value            |       Update interval in milliseconds (default: 1000) `--rancher-file` value        |       Specify an alternate Rancher compose file (default: rancher-compose.yml) `--env-file` value, `-e` value     |    Specify a file from which to read environment variables `--file` value, `-f` value       |      Specify one or more alternate compose files (default: docker-compose.yml) [$COMPOSE_FILE]
+`--batch-size` value          |       Number of containers to upgrade at once (default: 2) `--interval` value            |       Update interval in milliseconds (default: 1000) `--rancher-file` value        |       Specify an alternate Rancher compose file (default: rancher-compose.yml) `--env-file` value, `-e` value     |    Specify a file from which to read environment variables.
+File should be in `yaml` or `json` format and suffixed with respective file extension.
+`--file` value, `-f` value       |      Specify one or more alternate compose files (default: docker-compose.yml) [$COMPOSE_FILE]
 `--stack` value, `-s` value       |     Specify an alternate project name (default: directory name)